SeniorMars/seniormars.com/content/posts/neovim_workflow/index.md

 ## Git Integration

-Now, I made a video about this ([here](https://www.youtube.com/watch?v=57x4ZzzCr2Y)), so I won't go into too much detail.
+Now, I made a [video about this Git workflow](https://www.youtube.com/watch?v=57x4ZzzCr2Y), so I won't go into too much detail.
 However, I will show you how I set it up:

 ```lua
 {"tpope/vim-fugitive"}, -- Git control for vim